On the ultraviolet finiteness of parity-preserving $U(1) \times U(1)$ massive QED$_3$: The unitarity condition: in search for anomalies

 \section{The unitarity condition: in search for anomalies}

-In view of the fact that the stability condition does not assure the extension of the theory to the quantum level, it still remains to show the inexistence of gauge anomalies and also the parity anomaly, once the latter is sometimes claimed in the literature as a typical anomaly of three dimensional space-times.
+The multiplicative renormalizability, more precisely the stability condition, does not assure the extension of the classical model to quantum level, it still remains to guarantee the non existence of any gauge anomaly, {\it i.e.} electromagnetic and pseudochiral anomalies, and also the parity anomaly, once the latter is sometimes claimed in the literature as a typical anomaly of three dimensional space-times.